 With camping and picnics around the corner, Smoked salmon or fresh salmon cooked in foil pouches would be a great change if you want to incorporate a little nutrition into your outings this spring and summer.

 So, impress your guests with a beautiful seafood dinner, or serve them a wonderful appetizer platter with a variety of smoked salmon flavors.
-Any way you decide to serve this salmon, you can rest assured it will be enjoyed and appreciated!
+Regardless of how you decide to serve this salmon, you can rest assured that it will be enjoyed and appreciated!

 Love this recipe.
 Salmon turned out amazing and tasted great!